On Unitary Monodromy of Second-Order Ordinary Differential Equations: Estimating the Eigenvalues of Heun and Darboux Operators

 To investigate these claims, we leverage our analytical results to numerically approximate eigenvalues of the Heun equation.
 In short, Corollary~\ref{cor:general_heun} (and thus Theorem~\ref{thm:verygeneral} itself) transforms the accessory parameter problem~\eqref{qs:app2} into the following rootfinding problem:

 where $P_0$, $Q_0$, and $R_0$ are the rescaled local monodromy matrices defined in Corollary~\ref{cor:general_heun}.

-A na\"ive approach to this problem is to try to minimize the sum of squares of these three expressions.
+A naive approach to this problem is to try to minimize the sum of squares of these three expressions.
 However, the resulting energy landscape does not lend itself well to traditional minimization schemes; it carries a multitude of nonzero local minima, for one, along with fine-scale structure in the vicinity of each true eigenvalue.
 While preconditioning may recover such an approach, it is outside the present scope.

 Instead, we use a Newton-like approach to find simultaneous roots of two of these three expressions, following the proposal of Beukers for the Lamé equation~\cite{beukers2007unitary}.
-Namely, given an initial estimate $B_n$ for the accessory parameter, we calculate matrices $P_0$, $Q_0$, and $R_0$ by integrating~\eqref{eqn:Heun} numerically about each pole and rescaling the monodromy matrices appropriately.
-In our simulations below, we fix the third puncture at $a=-1$ and integrate about the contours shown in Figure~\ref{fig:contour}, using a fourth-order Runge--Kutta method~\cite{butcher2008numerical} with step size $|dz| = 4\times 10^{-4}$.
-With these matrices in hand, we define the traces $t_{PQ}(B_n)=\tr(P_0Q_0)$ and $t_{QR}(B_n)=\tr(Q_0R_0)$ and, given a small $h\in\Comp$, their approximate (holomorphic) derivatives
+First, we fix the third puncture of the Heun equation~\eqref{eq:Heun} at $a=-1$, and we choose a base point (here, we fix $z_0=i$) from which to integrate the equation.
+We numerically integrate the equation twice about each pole, following the contours drawn in Figure~\ref{fig:contour}; we first integrate with the initial conditions $y(x_0)=1$, $\frac{dy}{dx}(x_0)=0$, and then with the initial conditions $y(x_0)=0$, $\frac{dy}{dx}(x_0)=1$.
+We use a fourth-order Runge-Kutta method~\cite{butcher2008numerical} for the integration, with step size $|dx|=4\times 10^{-4}$.
+Sampling each solution at the end of the integration contour allows us to construct the monodromy matrices $P$, $Q$, and $R$, and rescaling by their (square-root) determinants yields the matrices $P_0$, $Q_0$, and $R_0$.